Day-long Black & Indigenous People of Color ONLINE Retreat

 Her unique teachings are deeply grounded in Basque, Native American and Buddhist influences that braid the Dharma along indigenous wisdom and Earth-based practices.
 Her psychology background gives her a unique view into the human condition, which helps her hold community in a compassionate and confident manner.
 Carol reminds us to keep grounded in our hearts as we uphold spiritual ideals and encourages us to remain balanced within the demands of modern life.
 Please learn more at https://www.carolcano.com/ and connect with us @BraidedWisdom on Instagram and Facebook.

 In order to assist with various administrative costs, we ask that you pay a modest registration fee of $20 – $45 (sliding scale.)
 This being said, no one will be turned away from participating in this very special offering.
 There is no fee for monastics.
 Any amount paid over $30 (actual cost) is a tax-deductible donation.
 Please send your registration fee with your registration form.
+This fee is non-refundable.
+In the event of specific, unusual emergency circumstances, this can be discussed with The Mountain Hermitage Office Manager after the retreat is concluded.

 Please pay by check or money order in US funds, drawn on a US bank.
 We cannot accept foreign cash or bank drafts, but we can accept international money orders in US dollars.
 Checks/money orders should be made payable to THE MOUNTAIN HERMITAGE.